 Recently, the Parkinson Voice Project awarded the UCM Communication Disorders program a grant that provides training in the SPEAK OUT! ® and The LOUD Crowd® programs to enrolled graduate students.
 The SPEAK OUT!® and The LOUD Crowd® programs, developed by the Parkinson Voice Project of Dallas, Texas, were created specifically for individuals who have a voice disorder as a result of Parkinson's disease.
 Please see the Parkinson Voice Project for more information.

 The Master of Science Degree Program in Communication Disorders is designed for the education and training of persons to enter the profession of speech language pathology.
 You will receive specific educational and clinical training to prepare you for the provision of services in education and health care settings, along with private practice.
 The Program in Communication Disorders admits students twice each year (Summer & Fall).
-Admission is based on your undergraduate academic record and other factors, such as instructor evaluations and GRE score.
-Applicants without an undergraduate degree in communication disorders are encouraged to apply for fall admission.
-Refer to the following link for information on the MS Program in Communication Disorders.
-Graduate Catalog.
+The Graduate Record Examination (GRE) is no longer a requirement for admissions.
+Admission is based on your undergraduate academic record and other factors, such as instructor evaluations and a personal essay.
+Applicants without an undergraduate degree in communication disorders need only apply for fall admission.
+Refer to the following link for information on the MS Program in Communication Disorders Graduate Catalog.

 To be considered for admission, the applicant must have a minimum undergraduate grade point average of 3.00 in Speech-Language Pathology courses and a cumulative undergraduate grade point average of 3.00 (on a 4.00 scale).
 A grade point average for a completed graduate degree in another field can be substituted for an undergraduate grade point average.
 The graduate degree grade point average must be 3.2 or better.
 Certain academic prerequisite courses are not required for admission but may be added to your Program of Study to meet prerequisite requirements for UCM courses and/or ASHA Certification Requirements.

-UCM Graduate and International Student Services (GISS) will outline university requirements for admission.
+UCM Graduate Studies Services will outline university requirements for admission.
 Please be advised that you will have to complete a background check for clinical placement and service.
 You will need to have a Social number (SS#) or an Individual Taxpayer Identification Number (ITIN) to complete this process.

 Application deadlines are provided in the table below.